Romanée Saint Vivant Appellation

 The Romanée-Saint-Vivant appellation

 Since 1936, Romanée Saint Vivant has been a French Appellation d'Origine Contrôlée (AOC).
-The Romanée Saint Vivant appellation is first and foremost a Burgundy Grand Cru, produced by estates such as Arnoux-Lachaux, the famous Domaine de la Romanée Conti, and Domaine André Cathiard.
+The Romanée Saint Vivant appellation is first and foremost a Burgundy Grand Cru, produced by estates: Arnoux-Lachaux, the famous Domaine de la Romanée Conti and the André Cathiard estate.

 With over 9.3 hectares of vineyards, the appellation produces only Pinot Noir.
 The wines offer aromas of roses and cherries.
-This wine, with its fine and delicate texture, is considered the most 'feminine' of the Vosne grand crus.
-The ageing potential of a bottle of Romanée Saint Vivant is 10 to 20 years, up to 50 years for the greatest vintages.
+This wine with its fine and delicate texture is considered the most "feminine" of Vosne's grand crus.
+The aging potential of a bottle of Romanée Saint Vivant is 10 to 20 years, up to 50 years for the greatest vintages.

 Founded by the Saint-Vivant monastery, the vineyard is located east of Richebourg and just below Romanée Conti.
 This monastery, ruins of such great wealth, became famous when at the end of the 18th century, the Prince of Conti stopped selling his Romanée and reserved its benefits for himself.
 The ruins of the old abbey were bought to be restored by Domaine de la Romanée Conti: the largest producer of the appellation.